The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

 No, you have to use the COUNTIFS formula instead.
 It works the same as COUNTIF but allows for multiple criteria.

-What Is the Criteria in COUNTIF?
+What Is the Criteria for COUNTIF?

 How Do You Do a COUNTIF With Two Criteria Sheets?